bigelod/HaloCEWXR/README.md

 # Known Bugs:

 * Screen jumps around the field of view -> Combination of low FPS + red pixel sync issues
-* Pause menu rapidly opens/closes -> Issue with detection of the button, possibly double-detected
-* Game crashes on sniper equip / scope open
 * Sometimes the menu stops responding to the windows input sent by WinlatorXR (up/down/left/right)
 * No mouse / virtual mouse support in UI (may not be fixed in future)